-The Minnesota Firewise Project is working with local communities by passing federal Fire Plan funds through to local communities as grants for various on-the-ground activities including homeowner, mitigation education, home site assessment, access improvement, and dry hydrants.
+The Minnesota Firewise Project is working with local communities by passing federal Fire Plan funds through to local communities as grants for various on-the-ground activities, including homeowner activities, mitigation education, home site assessment, and access improvement.
 It involves community groups, including fire and emergency services, local schools, city staff (e.g., foresters, planners), and local interest groups.

-- How Firewise can work in your community
+Learn more about How Firewise can work in your community.

 Audience: Grades 8—12

 Description: Students play a critical role in helping their community by using GIS to conduct Firewise Risk Assessments.
 They analyze environmental criteria, identify areas at high risk for wildland fire, and help plan activities to prevent fire losses.
 These lessons are correlated to national and Minnesota standards and adaptable for different classroom needs.